Is your centrifugal pump giving you problems?

 The guidelines below might help or at least eliminate some of the more usual problems we experience in a callout:

-- The centrifugal pump is not primed – re-prime the pump and check that the pump and suction line is full of fluid.
+- If the centrifugal pump is not primed – re-prime the pump and check that the pump and suction line is full of fluid.

 - The suction line is clogged – remove the obstructions.

-- The impeller is clogged – backflush the pump to clean the impeller or remove and clean.
+- If the impeller is clogged – backflush the pump to clean the impeller or remove and clean.

 - The shaft is rotating in the wrong direction – change rotation according to the direction indicated by the arrow on the casing.

-- The foot valve or suction pipe opening is not submerged enough – ensure adequate submersion and use baffle if suffering vortices.
+- If the foot valve or suction pipe opening is not submerged enough – ensure adequate submersion and use a baffle if suffering vortices.

-- The suction lift is too high – shorten the suction pipe, relocate the pump closer to the source.
+- If the suction lift is too high – shorten the suction pipe, and relocate the pump closer to the source.

 The pump is not producing the rated flow or head:

-- The casing gasket or O Ring has an air leak – replace gasket or O ring.
+- If the casing gasket or O Ring has an air leak – replace the gasket or O ring.

-- The stuffing box has an air leak – replace or re-adjust the packing or mechanical seal.
+- If the stuffing box has an air leak – replace or re-adjust the packing or mechanical seal.